Prisma-care/mobile-app/README.md

 ![color your memories](https://user-images.githubusercontent.com/11543641/28823809-acf0b10a-76bf-11e7-918e-ad34338b66c8.jpg)

 Prisma is an app that strengthens the relationship between people with memory loss and the people close to them.
-It does this by providing a living, collaborative digital photo album that can be populated with content of interest to these people.
+It does this by providing a living, collaborative digital photo album that can be populated with content of interest.
+The content currently includes pictures & text added by family members, or relevant historical pictures and stories from heritage organizations.

 This repository hosts the frontend of the project: a mobile app based on the [Ionic framework](https://ionicframework.com/).
-The app communicates with a [RESTful API](https://github.com/Prisma/prisma-backend) to gather and save data.
+The app communicates with a [RESTful API](https://github.com/Prisma/api) to gather and save data.

 Be sure to check out our home page [prisma.care](https://prisma.care/) for more information.